Whistleblower policy for the JPS Marselis Group

 • Serious conflict affecting individuals in the workplace, e.g. threatening behaviour, physical violence, sexual harassment, or other serious harassment.

 The list of examples above is not exhaustive.
-If you are ever unsure whether or not a situation should be reported, we would encourage you to report it.
+If you are unsure whether or not a matter should be reported, we encourage you to report it.

 The whistleblower scheme cannot be used to report trivial situations or information about (for example) breaches of internal guidelines concerning sick leave, smoking, or alcohol.
 If rule-breaking is systematic, it may become necessary to report these or other less serious situations under the whistleblower scheme, however.

-Other matters such as bullying, dissatisfaction with salary or collaboration issues are not to be reported via the whistleblower scheme, but instead must be reported through the normal communication channels in the JPS Marselis Group e.g. management, HR, the health and safety organisation or union representative.
+Other matters such as bullying – except for criminal behaviour (e.g. defamation, slander etc.) – dissatisfaction with salary or ordinary collaboration issues are not to be reported via the whistleblower scheme, but must instead be reported through the normal communication channels in the JPS Marselis Group; e.g. management, HR, the health and safety organisation or union representative.

 How to report

-If a disclosure falls within this scope, the Group’s legal representatives will launch the necessary investigations and make suitable recommendations in this regard; further details below.
+If the matter falls within the scope, the Group’s internal whistleblower unit will launch the necessary investigations and make suitable recommendations in this regard; further details below.

-When the Group’s legal representatives receive a disclosure that falls within the scope of the whistleblower scheme, it will investigate the disclosure and, if necessary, collect additional information about the situation internally in the relevant Group company or companies.
+When the Group’s internal whistleblower unit receives a report that falls within the scope of the whistleblower scheme, it will investigate the matter and, if necessary, collect additional information about the matter internally in the relevant Group company or companies.

-The Group’s legal representatives will then prepare a report, outlining any recommendations for the management of JPS Marselis ApS.
+On that basis, the Group’s internal whistleblower unit will prepare a report, outlining recommendations to the management of JPS Marselis ApS.

-The Group’s legal representatives must only disclose information about the whistleblower’s identity in its investigation and report if the whistleblower gives their consent to this.
-The Group’s legal representatives may, however, pass on information about the identity of the whistleblower to the relevant authorities without requiring the whistleblower’s consent to deal with offences or to protect the right to a defence of those affected.
-Other information from the disclosure that does not reveal the whistleblower’s identity will only be disclosed as part of the follow-up after the disclosure, or to deal with an offence specified in the disclosure.
+The Group’s internal whistleblower unit shall only disclose the whistleblower’s identity in its investigation and report if the whistleblower gives his/her consent.
+At the request of the prosecution service, administrative proceedings authorities or on the basis of a court decision, and without the whistleblower’s consent, the Group’s internal whistleblower unit may, however, disclose information about the identity of the whistleblower to the relevant authorities.
+Unless the authorities have advised the Group’s whistleblower unit that informing the whistleblower will jeopardise relevant investigations, inquiries or court proceedings, the internal whistleblower unit shall inform the whistleblower in advance of the disclosure.
+The identity of a whistleblower who provides a false report in bad faith will not be protected.
+Other information in the report that does not reveal the whistleblower’s identity shall only be disclosed as part of the follow-up after the report, or to deal with an offence specified in the report.

-Against the background of the disclosure and the recommendations, the management of JPS Marselis ApS – if relevant, together with the management of the Group company/companies to which the disclosure relates – will make a decision on which measures and action to take, whether launching internal investigations, reporting to the authorities or taking the action required pursuant to employment law or contract law.
+Against the background of the whistleblower unit’s report and the recommendations, the management of JPS Marselis ApS – if relevant, together with the management of the Group company/companies to which the report relates – will make a decision on which measures and action to take, whether launching internal investigations, reporting to the authorities or taking the actions required pursuant to employment law or contract law.

 Duty of confidentiality

-The Group’s legal representatives and the individuals who are involved in the investigations and in processing the disclosure are subject to a special statutory duty of confidentiality covering the information in disclosures.
+The Group’s internal whistleblower unit and the individuals who are involved in the investigations and in processing the report are subject to a special statutory duty of confidentiality covering the information in reports.

 This special duty of confidentiality applies exclusively to information in disclosures.
-If a case needs to be opened as a result of a disclosure, the other information collected in connection with this will not be covered by the special duty of confidentiality.
+If a case against the person or persons reported about needs to be opened as a result of a report, other information collected in connection with this will not be covered by the special duty of confidentiality.

 Anonymity and protection of the whistleblower